In this post, I will teach you how to draw a cute stack of pancakes.

 If you’d like to learn to draw more cute things, check out these books!

-If you are interested in drawing anything in a kawaii style and then selling stickers online, check out this amazing course!
+If you are interested in drawing in a kawaii style and then selling clipart or merchandise on Etsy, check out this course!

 The course is in English, and it’s amazing!